What Is The IRS Fresh Start Program?

 - The Installment agreement cannot last longer than 72 months.

-- The Fresh Start tax program also makes adjustments to reasonable collection potential calculations that increase access to OIC relief.
+- The Fresh Start tax program makes adjustments to reasonable collection potential calculations that increase access to OIC relief.

 The Fresh Start tax program provides many benefits to taxpayers who need relief from their tax debt.
 If you have back tax debt, you should contact the tax professionals at Boxelder Consulting for assistance.
-We can guide you through the details of the Fresh Start Initiative and help you pave the way toward a debt-free life.
+We can guide you through the details of the Fresh Start Program and help you pave the way toward a debt-free life.